anirbandas7/anirbandas7.github.io/_pages/about.md

 Thank you for visiting!

-Latest Activities and Quick Links
+Latest Activities and Quick Links:
 ======
 [Update](https://www.bits-pilani.ac.in/goa/)

 I am glad to share that I have joined BITS Pilani, Goa Campus, as an Assistant Professor in the Department of Computer Science and Information Systems.

 I hope to make meaningful contributions to the academic environment here and to grow alongside colleagues and students in this journey.

 ____[Further information](https://www.bits-pilani.ac.in/goa/)